 Play and stream music from your Mac, iPod, or iPad

-There are lots of ways to play music from your Mac:
+There are several ways to play music from your Mac:

-- By syncing your iOS device (including music) over a shared Wi-Fi connection.
+- Sync your iOS device (including music) over a shared Wi-Fi connection

 You can use a third-party audio device to connect speakers to your Mac.
 Plug it in with a FireWire, USB, Thunderbolt or S/PDIF cable.
 Install drivers for the audio device, if needed, before you plug the device into the Mac.
 Check the manual or go to the manufacturer’s website if you aren't sure if it needs a driver.
 Plug-and-play audio devices don’t need a software driver to work with a Mac.
 You need to install a driver if:

 - The lights on the audio device blink constantly

 - You can’t choose the device as an input (or output) in Sound preferences